 I started at the beginning of 2020 and was in the office for about a month before we went into lockdown!
 Learning the ropes of a new job, beginning profs and going into lockdown was quite full-on, but Lane Neave was great on the communication front and checking in on how everything was going.

 Could someone with a different background do your job?

-What are 3 pieces of advice you would give yourself when you were a student?
+3 pieces of advice for yourself when you were a student?